 The creation of narrative– appropriate narrative, narrative that involves defining and not just characteristic features– requires experience with a large number of examples.
 Take any one novel stimulus and one might not be able to get it right in terms of its defining elements.
 Take a large number of different examples from the same group, and an individual can abstract the similarities to allow for some defining criteria for category inclusion to develop.
 The intangible become tangible.
 The abstract become discernible.
-Thanks to the Vogel’s collection, minimalist art found a narrative.
+From the Vogel’s collection alone, minimalist art could find a narrative.

-Narratives are critical for cognitive processing, just ask my students.
+Narratives are critical for cognitive processing; just ask my students.
 You see, in my classroom, there’s a few themes that run through the course of a semester.
-One of these is the role language plays in our cognitive process.
-Words describe experiences so they can then be reported, discussed, reflected upon later.
+One of these is the role language plays in our cognition.
+Words describe experiences so they can be reported, discussed, reflected upon later.
 It’s challenging to think about what happens when words cannot describe something.
-This idea came up in my “Color Biographies” post– the idea of whether we can see colors that have no name.
-Even when we feel words cannot describe an experience, we dig around in our arsenal of terms to try to provide a decently appropriate linguistic capture of the contents of our mind.
+This came up in my “Color Biographies” post– the idea of whether we can see colors that have no name.
+Even when we feel words cannot describe an experience, we dig around in our word arsenal to try to provide a decently appropriate linguistic capture of the contents of our mind.

 After talking about unverbalized experiences, I start in on creating new words and the words that are added to the dictionary each year.
-Words like selfie or mansplaining are often already in common use before they are formally added to Merriam Webster.
-These kinds of terms arise out of necessity– too many people having the same experience– a word is developed to capture the contents.
+Words like selfie or mansplaining were in common use before being formally added to Merriam Webster.
+These kinds of terms arise out of necessity– lots of people having the same experience so a word is developed to capture the contents.

 I think if you take the work …[that is] … difficult…people have to see it a few times to get into it.
 A lot of the work from the collection is like that: at first glance, it’s hard, but you see it again and again and again, and it grows on you.
 You have to take the time to reflect on it.